ustasb/docker-rails-template/README.md

 Be sure to define any of the environment variables without values.

+Any added environment variables must also be added to `rails-env.conf` so that they're exposed to Nginx child processes ([more info](https://github.com/phusion/passenger-docker#setting-environment-variables-in-nginx)).

 ## Running

 [Docker Compose](https://docs.docker.com/compose/) is used for linking containers.